DariuszBrysz/Reservo/.ai/prd.md

 -   The start time dropdown only shows available 15-minute intervals.
 -   The duration dropdown allows selection in 15-minute increments, from a minimum of 30 minutes to a maximum of 3 hours.
 -   When I confirm my selection, the system creates the reservation.
--   The reservation must not end after the 10 p.m. closing time.
+-   The reservation must not end after the 22 closing time.
 -   After booking, the time slot is immediately shown as "booked" on the availability schedule.

 ### ID US-005